 Turkey injection marinade

-This type of marinade, typically made with butter or fruit juice and spices, is injected straight into the turkey meat with a kitchen-safe syringe.
-They improve the flavor of the meat from the inside out.
-It’s best to target the turkey breast first, and then the thigh regions.
-Inject small amounts of the marinade into several places, and the additional flavor will cook right into the meat.
-Please note that if you are using a dry brine, omit the salt in the injection marinade recipe.
+These marinades are typically made with butter, fruit juice, and spices, and are injected into the turkey meat with a meat injector.
+It’s best to target the turkey breast first, then the thighs.
+Inject small amounts of the marinade into several spots, and the flavorings will cook right into the meat.
+Please note that if you are using a dry brine, reduce the salt by half in the injection marinade recipe.

 Turkey wood smoke flavors